The Bad Guys 2: Plot

-The group begins their plan by successfully stealing the smartwatch of MOON-X's owner, Mr. Moon, at his wedding.
-Kitty gives Wolf the footage on a flash drive as promised, but betrays and traps the Bad Guys after they record her confession.
-Kitty then uploads the footage to the internet and alerts the police of the Bad Guys' location; the video uploads despite their efforts to stop it, and Diane's secret identity is revealed globally.
-Diane confronts the girls before they board the rocket, but Kitty reveals that the footage is now live.
-A devastated Diane is tranquilized by Kitty while distracted, but manages to sneak on board while half-conscious.
-Luggins proceeds to rearrest the Bad Guys, but admits that she trusts them and helps them board the rocket mid-launch via helicopter.
+The group begins their plan by successfully stealing the smartwatch of MOON-X's owner, Mr. Moon, at his wedding, and Kitty gives Wolf the footage on a flash drive as promised.
+The Bad Guys plan to expose Kitty to clear their names, but they are caught.
+Kitty uploads the footage to the internet and alerts the police of the Bad Guys' location.
+Diane confronts the Bad Girls before they board the rocket.
+Kitty tranquilizes Diane, who sneaks on board half-conscious.
+Luggins rearrests the Bad Guys but admits that she believes them and helps them board the rocket mid-launch via helicopter.

-After learning the Bad Guys snuck on board, Doom and Pigtail refuse to attack them, but Kitty refuses to give up the plan and overpowers the machine, endangering millions of people while magnetizing more gold, along with a limo including a newly acquitted Marmalade.
-When Wolf reaches her, Kitty breaks the magnet's remote, but Wolf pickpockets the smartwatch and maneuvers the rocket into the magnet, destroying it and returning the gold.
-An enraged Kitty attempts to kill Wolf for ruining her plan, but Diane recovers, furiously attacks Kitty and defeats her.
-Wolf and Diane happily reunite and share their first kiss, while the Bad Guys regroup as the space station plummets towards Earth.
-After crash-landing, Kitty is arrested, Doom and Pigtail are sentenced to community service, and Luggins fakes the deaths of the Bad Guys and Diane so they can be employed as secret agents.
-Still in orbit, Marmalade transforms his limo into a spaceship and flies into space to his home planet.
+Upon learning the Bad Guys snuck aboard, Doom and Pigtail refuse to attack them, but Kitty threatens them and refuses to give up the plan, magnetizing the Earth's gold, along with a limousine containing a newly acquitted Marmalade.
+When Wolf reaches her, Kitty breaks the magnet's remote, but Wolf steals the smartwatch and maneuvers the rocket into the magnet, destroying it and returning the gold.
+An enraged Kitty attempts to murder Wolf for ruining her plan, but Diane recovers, attacks Kitty, and knocks her out.
+Wolf and Diane happily reunite and share their first kiss, while the Bad Guys regroup along with a reformed Doom and Pigtail as the space station plummets towards Earth.
+After crash-landing, the Bad Girls are arrested; Kitty is imprisoned while Doom and Pigtail are sentenced to community service.
+Luggins fakes the deaths of the Bad Guys and Diane to employ them as secret agents for the International Super-Galactic League of Protectors (ISGLOP).
+Meanwhile, Marmalade transforms his limo into a spaceship and flies into space to his home planet.